 Avoiding Travel Problems

-Despite continuing Covid-19 cases, travel retrains its allure to
+Despite continuing Covid-19 cases, travel retains its allure to

 relax, recharge, and reconnect.
 Although the Covid-19 situation has improved,